billyzoellers/meraki-add-remove-rule/README.md

 ## Meraki Add/Remove rule
 Select an organization, network, group policy, and Layer 7 application category.
 If the Layer 7 category exists as a deny rule, remove it.
 If it does not exist, add it.

+## Getting started
+1. `pip install -r requirements.txt`
-You must define settings in `settings.toml` and `secrets.toml` to run the app
+2. Define settings in `settings.toml` and `secrets.toml` to run the app
+3. Go!

 ### settings.toml
 [meraki]